MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/Supported-FreeBSD-virtual-machines-on-Hyper-V.md

 5. KVP is provided by ports on FreeBSD 10.0.
 See the [FreeBSD 10.0 ports](https://svnweb.freebsd.org/ports/branches/2015Q1/emulators/hyperv-is/) on FreeBSD.org for more information.

-6. KVP may not work on Windows Server 2008 R2.

-7. To make VHDX online resizing work properly in FreeBSD 11.0, a special manual step is required to work around a GEOM bug which is fixed in 11.0+, after the host resizes the VHDX disk - open the disk for write, and run “gpart recover” as the following.
+6. To make VHDX online resizing work properly in FreeBSD 11.0, a special manual step is required to work around a GEOM bug which is fixed in 11.0+, after the host resizes the VHDX disk - open the disk for write, and run “gpart recover” as the following.
     ```sh
     # dd if=/dev/da1 of=/dev/da1 count=0
     # gpart recover da1
     ```
-   **Additional Notes**: The feature matrix of 10 stable and 11 stable is same with FreeBSD 11.1 release.
-In addition, FreeBSD 10.2 and previous versions (10.1, 10.0, 9.x, 8.x) are end of life.
-Please refer [here](https://security.freebsd.org/) for an up-to-date list of supported releases and the latest security advisories.

 **Additional Notes**: The feature matrix of 10 stable and 11 stable is same with FreeBSD 11.1 release.
 In addition, FreeBSD 10.2 and previous versions (10.1, 10.0, 9.x, 8.x) are end of life.
 Please refer [here](https://security.freebsd.org/) for an up-to-date list of supported releases and the latest security advisories.

 ## See Also